2025-26 Edition

 Public Health Programs for the Corporate World

 NOTES: A student must earn a grade of C or better in all courses used to satisfy the requirements of this minor.
-Students who take both IN4MATX 173 and IN4MATX 174 can count one of them toward either section B or C.
+Students who take all three of IN4MATX 172, IN4MATX 173, and IN4MATX 174 can count one of them toward section C.